Eurogame: Events

 At Deskohraní 2008, players trade currencies and place tiles to build an Andalusian palace in Alhambra.

 The Internationale Spieltage, also known as Essen Spiel, or the Essen Games Fair, is the largest non-digital game convention in the world, and the place where the largest number of Eurogames are released each year.
-Founded in 1983 and held annually in Essen, Germany, the fair was founded with the objective of providing a venue for people to meet and play board games, and show gaming as an integral part of German culture.
+Founded in 1983 and held annually in Essen, Germany the fair was founded with the objective of providing a venue for people to meet and play board games, and show gaming as an integral part of German culture.

-A "World Boardgaming Championships" is held annually in July in the U.S. state of Pennsylvania.
-The event is nine days long and includes tournament tracks of over a hundred games; while traditional wargames are played there, the most popular tournaments are Eurogames and it is generally perceived as a Eurogame-centered event.
+The "World Boardgaming Championship" is held annually in July in Pennsylvania.
+It is nine days long and includes tournament tracks of over a hundred games; while traditional wargames are played there, the most popular tournaments are Eurogames and it is generally perceived as a Eurogame-centered event.
 Attendance is international, though players from the U.S. and Canada predominate.

 Awards

 The most prestigious German board game award is the Spiel des Jahres ("Game of the Year").
 The award is very family-oriented, with shorter, more approachable games such as Ticket to Ride and Elfenland usually preferred by the award committee.
 In 2011, the jury responsible for the Spiel des Jahres created the Kennerspiel des Jahres, or connoisseur's game of the year, for more complex games.

 The Deutscher Spielepreis ("German game prize") is also awarded to games that are more complex and strategic, such as Puerto Rico.
 A few games have had broad enough appeal to win both awards: The Settlers of Catan (published 1995), Carcassonne (published 2000), and Dominion (published 2008).

 Influence

 Xbox Live Arcade has included popular games from the genre, with Catan being released to strong sales on May 13, 2007, Carcassonne being released on June 27, 2007.
-Lost Cities and Ticket to Ride soon followed.
-Alhambra was due to follow later in 2007 until being cancelled.
+Lost Cities and Ticket to Ride soon came out.
+Alhambra was due to follow later in 2007 until being canceled.

 The iPhone received versions of The Settlers of Catan and Zooloretto in 2009.
 Carcassonne was added to the iPhone App Store in June 2010.
-Later, Ticket to Ride was developed for both the iPhone and the iPad, significantly boosting sales of the board game.
+Later, Ticket to Ride was developed for the iPhone and the iPad, significantly boosting sales of the board game.

+Conceptual ideas of Eurogames have been applied for game-based learning in higher education.